Muhibbullah Babunagari: Career

 After returning to Bengal following his studies, Babunagari began teaching at Al-Jamiatul Islamiah Azizul Uloom Babunagar, and later became vice-principal.

 On 15 November 2020, he was elected Chief Adviser to Hefazat-e-Islam Bangladesh.
 Earlier, he was the vice-president of this organization.

 Politics

-He was a Presidium member of Islami Andolan Bangladesh during the lifetime of Charmonai Pir Fazlul Karim.
+He was a presidium member of Islami Andolan Bangladesh during the lifetime of Charmonai Pir Fazlul Karim.
 During the lifetime of Fazlul Haque Amini, he was associated with Islami Oikya Jote and Islamic Law Implementation Committee.
 Later he was elected vice-president of Islami Oikya Jote.
 He resigned from Islami Oikya Jote in 2018.
-Currently, he isn't directly associated with any political party.
+Currently, he is not directly associated with any political party.

-Family

-In family life, he is the father of 3 sons and 6 daughters.